NaomiProject/naomi-website/about/contributing.md

 ## Contribute Code

-You might want to fix a bug, add a feature, or write a new add-on.
+You might want to fix a bug, add a feature, or write a new plugin.
 That's awesome!

-The [Developer Guide](/docs/developer) has everything to get you started.
+The [Developer Guide](/dev/docs/developer/) has everything to get you started.

 ### Report Issues